SLLEN: Semantic-aware Low-light Image Enhancement Network: Methodology

 where $f_{HSEB}$ stands for the operation of the HSEB.

-For the last feature $\bf{B}$, here we remark that it is only picked from the intermediate layer of SSN.
-This is due to the fact that the feature drawn from the deeper layer in SSN is closer to $\bf{H}$, while the feature drawn from the shallower layer in SSN mainly contains more low-level features.
-In contrast, the intermediate embedding layer could provide some randomness under the condition of maintaining the latent semantic feature.
-Without loss of generality, we pulled out $\bf{B}$ with the size of $512\times64\times64$ from the 4-th layer of SSN as the random semantic information, as demonstrated in Figure~\ref{extraction_block}(a).
-In this case, SSN fails to produce an accurate semantic map $\bf{S}$, leading to the errors during extracting high-level semantic feature.
-Unlike the $\bf{S}$, the grasped $\bf{B}$ has $512$ random semantic maps that are different from each other, which can feed more randomness to SLLEN and thus promote its generalization ability (This will be verified in Subsection~\ref{section3-1} and the Appendix-\ref{section3}).
+For the last feature $\bf{B}$, here we remark that it is only picked from the intermediate layer of SSaN.
+This is due to the fact that the feature drawn from the deeper layer in SSaN is closer to $\bf{H}$, while the feature drawn from the shallower layer in SSaN contains more low-level features.
+In contrast, the intermediate embedding layer could provide some randomness under the condition of maintaining latent semantic feature.
+Without loss of generality, we pulled out $\bf{B}$ with the size of $512\times16\times16$ from the $5^{th}$ layer of SSaN as the random semantic information.
+As an example description shown in Figure~\ref{extraction_block}, SSaN fails to produce an accurate semantic map $\bf{S}$ (see Figure~\ref{extraction_block}(a)), which would lead to the errors during extracting high-level semantic feature.
+Unlike the $\bf{S}$, the grasped $\bf{B}$ has $512$ random semantic maps that are different from each other (see Figure~\ref{extraction_block}(b)), which can feed more randomness to LLEmN and thus promote its generalization ability.

-\subsection{Feature Enhancement Module}
+\subsubsection{Feature Enhancement Module}

-In this subsection, we further present a Feature Enhancement Module to enhance and fuse low-level feature and semantic feature.
-Figure~\ref{overall_network} describes that this module contains three parts, including high-level semantic based attention block (HSBAB), random semantic aware enhancement block (RSAEB), and feature fusion block (FFB), where HSBAB is in the first branch for introducing HSF into low-level feature through an attention mechanism and RSAEB is in the second branch to integrate the random IEF and low-level feature.
+Here, we further present a Feature Enhancement Module to enhance low-level feature under the guidance of semantic features.
+Figure~\ref{overall_network} describes that this module contains high-level semantic based attention block (HSBAB) and random semantic aware enhancement block (RSAEB), where HSBAB is in the first branch for introducing HSF into low-level feature through an attention mechanism and RSAEB is in the second branch to integrate the random IEF and low-level feature.